pymor/pymor/docs/source/getting_started.rst

 :func:`~pymor.reductors.linear.reduce_stationary_affine_linear`.
 The latter
 will also assemble an error estimator to estimate the reduction error.
-This will significantly speed up the basis generation, as we will only need to solve high-dimensionally for those parameters in the training set which are actually selected for basis extension.
+This will significantly speed up the basis generation, as we will only need to solve the high-dimensional problem for those parameters in the training set which are actually selected for basis extension.
 To control the condition of the reduced system matrix, we must ensure that the generated basis is orthonormal w.r.t. the H1-product on the solution space.
 For this we provide the basis extension algorithm with the :attr:`h1_product` attribute of the discretization.

 >>> from functools import partial
 >>> from pymor.algorithms.greedy import greedy